bitcoinscalinglabs/bitcoin-ipc/docs/specs/transactions.md

 It is implemented using the *writeArbitraryData(in, out, data)* functionality, where:
 - *in*: UTXO(s), spendable by the subnetPK of subnet_A
-- *out*: UTXO(s), each having a value corresponding to a certain transfer encoded in data, locked by the subnetPK of the destination subnet *subnetAddress*.
+- *out*: UTXO(s), one for each target subnet *subnetAddress*, with a value equal to the sum of all transfers to that *subnetAddress*, locked by the subnetPK of *subnetAddress*.
 - *data*: contains the *transferData*

 Example: